DrewDahlman/unity-sockets-test/README.md

 - Unity Version: 2018.2.18f
 - Docker ( if you want to run local server )

+## Controls
+- arrow keys to move around
+- space to jump

 ## Running Unity
 - Open the project in Unity
 - Open the `SampleScene`